-The choral placement will take place on August 23 or 24, for the 2014-2015 acedemic school year.
+The choral placement will take place on August 24 or 25.
 Students will sign up for a six-minute time period in which they will demonstrate the things below.
 Remember, this is not an audition!
 Everyone who wants to sing in a choir at Lakeland will be placed in an ensemble.View expectations and examples for choral placement.

 - Sing something - Some voices are louder, some are softer.
 Some voices are brighter, some are darker.
 This is your time to demonstrate your singing so that we can hear the characteristics of your voice.
 You can sing anything you like (art song, aria, folk song, hymn, or musical theatre piece) but don’t worry if you don’t have any pieces prepared— we will have copies of “My Country ‘Tis of Thee” and “Hark!
 The Herald Angels Sing” in case you want to sing one of those.
 We will have a pianist to play sheet music for you but please bring a copy for him/her to play from and remember that he/she will be sightreading (don’t bring anything with a difficult piano part or don’t expect it to be played note-for-note!).